TcheL/Bessel-Hankel/README.md

 ## Methodology

-The repository includes some examples for Hankel transform, and involves calculations of Bessel functions of the 1st kind and 2nd kind, their derivatives of the 1st order and 2nd order, and their zeros.
-Next, I will show you some mathematical formulas about calculations of Bessel function's derivatives and zeros, and Hankel transform.
+The repository includes some examples for the Hankel transformation, and involves calculations of Bessel functions of the 1st kind and 2nd kind, their derivatives of the 1st order and 2nd order, and their zeros.
+Next, I will show you some mathematical formulas about calculations of Bessel function's derivatives and zeros, and the Hankel transformation.

 ### Bessel function's derivatives